Garrett STAMP

 The Garrett STAMP (Small Tactical Aerial Mobility Platform) was a two-person aircraft prototype made by a division of AiResearch Manufacturing Co. of Phoenix, Arizona, for the United States Marine Corps STAMP program, in the early 1970s.

+Development

 The prototype took off and manoeuvred by means of a ducted fan, much like the Harrier.
 Unlike the Harrier it had no wings and had to depend on the fan's thrust for lift at all times.
-This gave it an expected range of 30 miles at a speed of 75 mph.
+This gave it an expected range of 30 miles (48 km) at a speed of 75 mph (120 kph).
 The power came from a Garrett TSE-231 turbine normally used to power helicopters.
-The turbine gave 1050 pounds of thrust by running at 6000 rpm.
-Two persons sat in a closed cockpit adapted from a small helicopter.
+The turbine gave 1050 pounds (476kg) of thrust by running at 6000 rpm.
+Two persons sat in a closed cockpit adapted from an OH-6 helicopter.

 The prototype was successfully tested in tethered flight on December 21, 1973 inside a hangar at Marine Corps Air Station El Toro in California.
 Its competitor in the STAMP program was a one-person open-cockpit craft called the Williams Aerial Systems Platform (WASP), made by Williams International.